Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/notebook_guide_coding_assistant/guide.en-gb.md

 ---
 title: AI Notebooks - Using a code assistant (EN)
-excerpt: Learn how to use AI endpoints to help you in your development.
+excerpt: Learn how to use AI endpoints to optimize your development
-updated: 2025-10-9
+updated: 2025-10-20
 ---

 ## Objective

 This tutorial shows how to use **AI Endpoints** in AI Notebooks to get a coding assistant.

 [AI Endpoints](https://endpoints.ai.cloud.ovh.net/) is a serverless platform that provides easy access to world‑renowned pre‑trained AI models.
-It is simple, secure, and intuitive, with data privacy as a top priority.
+It is simple, secure and intuitive, with data privacy as a top priority.
 We do not store user data, making it ideal for developers who want to add AI capabilities while keeping data private.

-No extensive AI expertise is required, so AI Endpoints is a convenient, secure choice for integrating AI into your applications.
+No extensive AI expertise is required, so AI Endpoints is a convenient and secure choice for integrating AI into your applications.

 By default you can use our [AI Endpoints](https://endpoints.ai.cloud.ovh.net/) solution in all notebooks without a personal token, but you will be rate‑limited.